zio/zio/docs/reference/core/cause.md

 // Stackless(Die(java.lang.RuntimeException: Boom!,Trace(Runtime(2,1646398246),Chunk(<empty>.MainApp.run(MainApp.scala:7)))),true)
 ```

 It is worth noting that the latest example is wrapped by the `Stackless` cause in the previous example.
-We will discuss the `Stackeless` further, but for now, it is enough to know that the `Stackeless` include fewer stack traces for the `Die` cause.
+We will discuss `Stackless` further, but for now, it is enough to know that `Stackless` includes fewer stack traces than the `Die` cause.

 ### Interrupt

-The `Interrupt` cause indicates a fiber interruption which contains information of the _fiber id_ of the interrupted fiber and also the corresponding stack strace.
+The `Interrupt` cause indicates a fiber interruption which contains information of the _fiber id_ of the interrupted fiber, and also the corresponding stack trace.
 Let's try an example of:

 ```scala mdoc:compile-only
 import zio._